plark-inc/hostship/README.md

 ```Shell
 hostship start
 ```
 - Starts the service

 ```Shell
 hostship hotreload
 ```

-- Runs an HTTP listener, that when triggered fetches the latest `compose.json` from `x-metadata.url`
+- Runs an HTTP listener to trigger updates.
 - The server listener validates the key before updating.

 ```Shell
 hostship systemd install
 ```
 - To ensure the service listener runs in the background and persists across reboots, this configures a systemd service.

 ## Usage
 ```bash
 # Show help
 hostship -h